jilljenn/andrewcharlesjones.github.io/_posts/2021-11-20-21-score-matching.md

 ## References

 - Hyvärinen, Aapo, and Peter Dayan.
 "Estimation of non-normalized statistical models by score matching."
 Journal of Machine Learning Research 6.4 (2005).
+- Song, Yang, and Stefano Ermon.
+"Generative modeling by estimating gradients of the data distribution." arXiv preprint arXiv:1907.05600 (2019).
 - Song, Yang, et al. "Sliced score matching: A scalable approach to density and score estimation."
 Uncertainty in Artificial Intelligence.
 PMLR, 2020.